 How to choose a dietary supplement manufacturer you can trust

-Because of the ease of entry, a flood of new manufacturers has invaded the dietary supplement industry.
-Some of the companies have capitalized on lack of controls by making all sorts of wild claims while promoting their products.
+A flood of new manufacturers has invaded the dietary supplement industry, which will have been without regulation essentially between 1994 and June, 2010 (when the cGMPs will be fully implemented).
+Many of these new smaller companies have capitalized on lack of controls by making all sorts of wild claims while promoting their products.

 When my husband and I first began using high quality natural supplements for health improvement and later to try to control osteoarthritis symptoms following a lateral neck whiplash, I developed a list of 30 questions concerning standards of excellence to find the best dietary supplement manufacturer.

-They’ve invested more than $250 million in clinical testing, research and development and have over 135 published studies, 100 of which in peer-reviewed scientific journals—more than any other nutritional company!
+They’ve invested more than $250 million in clinical testing, research and development and have over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!

 They guarantee the unconditional safety of their natural products.
 Their scientists search the world to source the finest natural ingredients.
 They conduct over 350 tests on every single new ingredient for heavy metals, pesticides, or any of hundreds of other harmful contaminants.